Ciao, my name is Lazzaro Marco Ferrari.

 Zero, like the Arché, constitutes the origin of things, that from which everything comes, and their destination, that to which everything returns.

-The animated homepage menu was structured around the lab’s “rooms,” each representing a creative discipline tied to the Element-Zero acronym.
+The animated homepage menu was built around the lab’s “rooms,” each representing a creative discipline tied to the Element-Zero acronym.
 For example, AI (Adobe Illustrator) stood for Illustration/Digital Art, HTML for Web Design, JPEG for Photography, and so on.

-The success of the “Khoreia” Digital Art Fest and a Flash animation created for Burning Man 2K propelled Element-Zero.com to unexpected levels of popularity.
-By early 2001, it had emerged as one of the first true “online communities.”
-This rise was fueled by the steadfast support of Los Angeles tribes, positive reviews in LA Weekly, and, most notably, the endorsement of Burning Man’s Mistress of Communications, who published the work of the Italian artist.
+By early 2001, it had grown into one of the first true “online communities.”
+This momentum was fueled by the unwavering support of the Los Angeles tribes, positive reviews in LA Weekly, and—most memorably—the endorsement of Burning Man’s Mistress of Communications, who published my work.